 Tower Ventures100

-* Peppertree purchased 1023 towers from AT&T under the name Octagon Towers, but they also have investments in other tower companies including TowerCo, Blue Sky Towers, Branch Towers, Horvath Towers, Clearview Tower Company, AW Towers, K2 Towers, Pegasus Tower Development.
+Peppertree purchased 1023 towers from AT&T under the name Octagon Towers, but they also have investments in other tower companies including TowerCo, Blue Sky Towers, Branch Towers, Horvath Towers, Clearview Tower Company, AW Towers, K2 Towers, Pegasus Tower Development.

-Steel in the Air assists landowners who have ground leases under the towers or rooftop leases on sites managed by the tower companies.
+Steel in the Air assists landowners who have ground leases under the towers or rooftop leases on sites managed by the cell tower companies.
 We also assist governmentsappraisersinvestors and “mom and pop” cell tower owners with valuation services.

 1. Cell towers were originally built with a certain capacity in mind.
 Some are built to house singular carriers, while others are built to support multiple carriers.
 As such, their value varies a great deal.

-2. Cell tower companies hire 3rd party “lease optimizers” like Black Dot and Md7 to help them renegotiate their land leases with landowners.
+2. Cell tower ;easing companies hire 3rd party “lease optimizers” like Black Dot and Md7 to help them renegotiate their land leases with landowners.
 Most of these requests to renegotiate are not worth considering.

-3. Wireless carriers and tower companies often send notices to their Lessors (e.g. landowners, building owners, and structure owners) stating that the Lessor must consent to certain equipment modifications.
+3. Wireless carriers and tower companies often send notices to their lessors (e.g., landowners, building owners, and structure owners) stating that the lessor must consent to certain equipment modifications.
 This is not necessarily true.
 In many cases, you can negotiate better terms or receive some form of compensation in exchange for your “consent.”

 4. Finding the sweet spot in lease negotiations requires knowledge of industry dynamics and company-specific deployment plans.
-Relocating cell sites is expensive, however if their gears are already moving, companies might eat the costs – especially when they’re dealing with property owners who are difficult or too demanding.
+Relocating cell sites is expensive; however, if their gears are already moving, companies might eat the costs, especially when they’re dealing with property owners who are difficult or too demanding.